 Saw palmetto is considered to be among the few ingredients today that can work toward breast enlargement.
 A number of women today choose to go down the natural route when it comes to increasing their breast size, and so these fruit and herbal extracts are becoming one of the natural solutions to turn to.
 Breast enhancement products are surely never in short supply of this fruit (and its extract) for its wonderful properties for a bigger, fuller bust.

 Let’s take a look at what makes up saw palmetto, how it is traditionally used, and what kind of breast enlargement products you can find it in.

 Basic Saw Palmetto Facts

 The fruit Serenoa repens is saw palmetto itself, and its extract is rich in certain fatty acids and phytosterols.
-It is traditionally used to treat a range of health conditions, and these benefits have been recorded in the traditional, alternative, and eclectic arenas of medicine.
+It is traditionally used to may help with a range of health conditions, and these benefits have been recorded in the traditional, alternative, and eclectic arenas of medicine.

 Here’s a quick list of traditional saw palmetto uses:

 - Reducing prostate

 - Stimulating appetite